OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s.md

 In this guide you will learn how to combine all of these components for provisioning a secure, robust and scalable solution for our AI workloads on top of the NVIDIA Dynamo framework powered by the OpenNebula cloud platform.

+{{< alert title="Important" color="success" >}}
+In this guide, we assume that we are using a single node OpenNebula deployment (i.e. a single node that works as an OpenNebula frontend and hypervisor host at the same time).
+{{< /alert >}}

-## Hardware Specification and Architecture
+## Architecture

-This section contains the hardware specifications of the used hardware and software resources for an AI-ready Kubernetes cluster with NVIDIA Dynamo.

-### Architecture

-The diagram below depicts the top-level architecture of the NVIDIA Dynamo framework setup in an OpenNebula deployment over two servers.
-One server hosts the OpenNebula frontend,  and the second one contains two NVIDIA L40S GPU PCI cards which operate as the host server for the K8s Cluster VMs.
+The diagram below depicts the top-level architecture of the NVIDIA Dynamo framework setup in an OpenNebula deployment.
+The OpenNebula frontend host contains two NVIDIA L40S GPU PCI cards which operate as the host server for the K8s Cluster VMs.
 For this reference setup, the VMs share a simple bridged network.

 ![Architecture of NVIDIA Dynamo in OpenNebula over two servers](/images/solutions/deployment_blueprints/ai-ready_opennebula/k8s_architecture_opennebula.svg)